-- Because metal clay takes textures so easily, there are truly unlimited tools for texturing, beyond commercial texture plates and rubber stamp sheets (which are so fabulous).
+- Because metal clay takes textures so easily, there are truly unlimited tools for texturing, beyond commercial (affiliate links) texture plates and rubber stamp sheets (which are so fabulous).
 I bet you have many items around the house that would make a beautiful or unique texture on metal clay.
 In one example, Patrik stipples a sheet of rolled-out metal clay with the soft bristles of an eye makeup brush (below) and then rolls a ridged marker cap across the surface for a great effect.
 Things that literally could be considered trash could create your favorite designs and textures if you keep your designer eyes open!

 - As you play scavenger hunt in your own home for things that will texture metal clay–as well as items like straws, plastic eggs, etc. that work so well as forms on which to dry metal clay bails or domed pieces–avoid using anything made of aluminum.
 Aluminum will contaminate the clay and can cause discoloration, improper sintering, and other firing failures.
 Rubber, plastic, and even wooden items are all good options for texturing metal clay.
 Remember to use a release agent in the crevasses of texture plates for easier removal and successful imprints.